NewAlexandria/leadership_readme/onboarding.md

 ### Departmental

 * The company's files are located in a set of team drives.
 Ask your team about which one is theirs.
-We are just finishing the consolidation of company & team files that had been stored in personal drives.
-If you find or are shared any, ask someone about migrating to the team share.
-If you need to use the company logo in a slide set or similar, please use only these official logos.
+* Some teams will be more or less down the roadmap of consolidating their company & team files - that had been otherwise stored in personal spaces, laptops, etc. If you find or are shared any 'cut off' like that, ask someone about migrating to the team share.

-These drives are also your company backup of files. any working files should be stored there, not locally.
-This ensures business continuity in case your computer is lost, and other scenarios.
+* These drives are also your means for backup of files.
+Any working files should be stored there, not locally.
+This ensures business continuity in case your computer is lost, we all have to work OOO, etc.

-You will need to install Google File Stream on your computer, so that you have easy offline access to these files.
+  * You will need to install the tool that does this local filesystem sync, like Google File Stream, on your computer.
+This ensures you have easy offline access to these files as they are updated by the rest of the team.
+* If you need to use the company logo in a slide set or similar, please use only the official logos, slide templates, etc, that the marketing and PR teams provide.

 ### Team